-- 1. A Level I collision is any traffic collision involving: - a.
-Minor injury to any district member, a contract employee or an employee of another public agency when the injury does not result in treatment at an emergency treatment facility or in subsequent hospitalization. - b.
+A Level I collision is any traffic collision involving:

+- 1. Minor injury to any district member, a contract employee or an employee of another public agency when the injury does not result in treatment at an emergency treatment facility or in subsequent hospitalization. - 2.
 Minor damage to district property or vehicles.

-- c.
-Minor damage to non-district property or vehicles while conducting district business. - 2.
-A Level II collision is any traffic collision involving: - a.
-Any injury to persons other than district members, except contract and other public agency employees noted in Level I. - b.
-Any injury requiring immediate transport and treatment of any district member, contract employee or an employee of another public agency at an emergency treatment facility. - c.
-Major damage to a vehicle owned or operated by the District or major damage to district property. - 3.
-A Level III collision is any traffic collision involving: - a.
-The death or anticipated disabling injury of a member of this district. - b.
+3. Minor damage to non-district property or vehicles while conducting district business.

+A Level II collision is any traffic collision involving:

+- 1. Any injury to persons other than district members, except contract and other public agency employees noted in Level I. - 2.
+Any injury requiring immediate transport and treatment of any district member, contract employee or an employee of another public agency at an emergency treatment facility. - 3.
+Major damage to a vehicle owned or operated by the District or major damage to district property.

+A Level III collision is any traffic collision involving:

+- 1. The death or anticipated disabling injury of a member of this district. - 2.
 The death or anticipated disabling injury of anyone other than a member of this district, a contract employee or other public agency employee when the traffic collision involves any district member, vehicle or property.